chuckbergeron/etherplate/README.md

 ## TODO:

 * On successful purchase, show a message about the new purchase and how it needs to be confirmed by the network, and redirect to show the now confirming token on Purchase History or My Tokens page
+* Deploy to Netlify & Ropsten, use Infura
 * Make into a truffle box and submit to trufflesuite

 ## Nice-to-haves: